DanielTockan/Crypto-Tracker/README.md

   const [resultsPerPage, updateResultsPerPage] = useState('100')
   ```

 The use of state allowed me to add buttons that toggled the number of results shown on the page, and the currency in which prices were displayed in.
 The state was updated using an event listener embedded within the buttons.
-Each time the state updated, a new fetch was triggered within the useEffect due to the arguments passed in the parentheses at the end of the hook.
+Each time the state updated; a new fetch was triggered within the useEffect due to the arguments passed in the parentheses at the end of the hook.

 ![Buttons](./screenshots/buttons.png)